 Hey.
-Let me tell you short story or more like a confession of mine.
-I still can’t believe I’m actually gonna write all down after never ever speaking to anybody about this.
+Let me tell you a short story or more like a confession of mine.
+I still can’t believe I’m actually gonna write it all down after never ever speaking to anybody about this.
 Here is how I learned self-love the hard way.

 Based on the title of this article you might have guessed correctly that this will be about how I become more self-aware.
 Self-confident.
 Proud of myself for everything I came through and everything I become.

-It wasn’t pretty road but it was mine and it was the one that led me to this confession moment.
+It wasn’t a pretty road but it was mine and it was the one that led me to this confession moment.

 Besides having your family and friends always pointing your flaws was not helpful either.

 I was a teenage girl with insecurities – nothing special right.
 Even though I had it all – I was healthy.
 Had wholesome family.
 Education.
 Friends.
 I was never short of money or food.